Adjunct faculty contribute to research and teaching missions of the Medical School while maintaining primary employment outside the Medical School.

-Adjunct Clinical Track faculty are usually in the private practice of medicine outside the Medical School; in other words, the University is not the sole employer.
+Adjunct Clinical Track faculty are usually in the private practice of medicine outside of the Medical School, in other words, the University is not the sole employer.
 These appointments are at 0% to 49% effort, are for no longer than one year, are renewable, and are without tenure.
 Ranks in the Adjunct Clinical Track follow the same guidelines mentioned above and must have sufficient involvement in the educational program of the department which is defined as a minimum of 50 hours of direct participation in clinical education per year or an equivalent contribution to the academic mission of the Medical School, as documented by the department chair or unit leader.
 Even though appointments in this track are not mandated to follow the Affirmative Action procedures of the University, it is the policy of the Medical School to seek as diverse a group of people as possible as teachers and role models for students.

 Adjunct Physician Instructor

 Adjunct Physician Instructor faculty are physicians who are credentialed at healthcare facilities other than at the University of Michigan and who do not have effort (dry appointment).
 These faculty provide less than 50 hours of direct participation in clinical and/or didactic education per year within the context of University of Michigan Medical School clerkships, courses, rotations, or electives.

 A non-faculty title given to a health care provider under special circumstances by the Medical School to provide health care in university settings.
 Adjunct Clinical Associates are usually community physicians.